singularityhub/singularity-cli/docs/pages/recipes.md

 to convert between recipe files.
 What kind of things might you want to do?

  - convert a Dockerfile to a Singularity Recipe
- - convert a Singularity Recipe to a Dockerfile (not implemented fully)
+ - convert a Singularity Recipe to a Dockerfile (TBA)
  - read in a recipe of either type, and modify it before doing the above